faustotnc/Rhino/README.md

     path: "/hello", // The path for this endpoint
-    method: HttpMethod.GET, // This endpoint will only listen to GET requests }) export class helloWorld implements onEndpointCalled {
+    method: HttpMethod.GET, // This endpoint will only listen to GET requests }) export class helloWorld implements OnEndpointCalled {

     // The constructor accepts the following parameters (in that order):
     // The Request Object,